gitlabhq/gitlab-runner/docs/executors/docker.md

 ### Clearing old build images

-The [`clear-docker-cache`](https://gitlab.com/gitlab-org/gitlab-runner/blob/master/packaging/root/usr/share/gitlab-runner/clear-docker-cache) script will not remove the Docker images as they are not tagged by the GitLab runner.
-You can however confirm the space that can be reclaimed by running the script with the `space` option as illustrated below.
+The [`clear-docker-cache`](https://gitlab.com/gitlab-org/gitlab-runner/blob/master/packaging/root/usr/share/gitlab-runner/clear-docker-cache) script will not remove the Docker images as they are not tagged by the GitLab Runner.
+You can however confirm the space that can be reclaimed by running the script with the `space` option as illustrated below:

 ```shell
 clear-docker-cache space